Did you know that Machine Learning is behind a task that you probably do every day?

 Next, we “clean” our data!
 Essentially, cleaning means removing any unwanted data, missing values, rows, columns etc.

 After this, we visualise the data to understand its structure and attempt to understand any relationships or correlations between variables present.

 Lastly, we split the data into two sets — a Training set and a Testing set.
 The Training set is where our model will learn from, and the Testing set will be used to check the model’s accuracy after the training.

 3. Deciding on a Model

 Still with me?
 Good!
 Our next stage is deciding on a model.
 This will determine the output after running an algorithm on the data.
 (An algorithm is a set of instructions for solving a problem or accomplishing a task, similar to following a recipe in a cookbook!)
-There are hundreds of models suited for various tasks and situations; image recognition, prediction, speech recognition etc. We need to choose a model that’s relevant to our problem and can handle the type of data we have in our dataset.
+Hundreds of models are suited for various tasks and situations; image recognition, prediction, speech recognition, etc. We need to choose a model that’s relevant to our problem and can handle the type of data we have in our dataset.

 4. Instructing the Model

 Once we select our model, we move to the most critical step in ML — training.
 In this step, we pass the prepared data to our ML model to find new patterns and make predictions.
 Over time, with more consistent training, the model will get better at predicting!

 After training, we need to see how it’s performing!
 This is done by testing the model's performance on other unused datasets (e.g. the Testing dataset from step 2!).
 The Training dataset should not be tested again because the model will already be good at finding those patterns and will give us a higher accuracy than it actually has!